distribute-protocol/distribute-contracts/README.md

 [diagram TBD]

 #### 6 - Complete Project
-When a project reaches stage 6- Complete, all stakers (reputation and token holders) regain their stake, and the positive validators are rewarded for correct validation of tasks.
+When a project reaches stage 6- Complete, all stakers (reputation and token holders) regain their stake, positive validators are rewarded for correct validation of tasks, and negative validators lose half of the tokens they validated with.

 ##### Refund Staker
 ```